 Bayswater Lighthouse was deactivated in 2005.
 Besides the tower, Bayswater also has an interesting covered bridge, dating from 1920, that spans nearby Milkish Creek.

 In 2010 a local community group was given a two-year lease on the lighthouse with the assumption that it would be turned over to them at the end of the contract.
-They quickly erected scaffolding and painted the tower.
-Plans for landscaping are set for 2011.
+They quickly erected scaffolding and painted the tower, and then landscaped the area in 2011.